ComPopBio/STEAP/README.md

 ```

 This will create  the necessary conda environments and clones the CELLECT repo and merges it with STEAP.

+### **Step 3: Unzip the genotype data from the 1000 Genomes**
+Move to the folder STEAP/data/magma/g1000_eur/, and unzip the g1000_eur.zip file there.
+Afterwards, you should find 5 addtional files (g1000_eur.bed, g1000_eur.bim, g1000_eur.fam, g1000_eur.synonyms, README) in the folder.

 ## Getting Started